Rectus capitis posterior major muscle

 Rectus capitis posterior major is located lateral and superficial to rectus capitis posterior minor, and deep and medial to obliquus capitis superior.
 Also, rectus capitis posterior major muscle forms the superomedial boundary of the suboccipital triangle.

-A soft tissue connection between rectus capitis posterior major and the cervical dura mater in the atlantoaxial interspace has been described but this relationship hasn’t been studied enough to establish any clinical significance.
+A soft tissue connection between rectus capitis posterior major and the cervical dura mater of the meninges in the atlantoaxial interspace has been described but this relationship hasn’t been studied enough to establish any clinical significance.

 Rectus capitis posterior major muscle, along with the other suboccipital muscles and semispinalis capitis, are innervated by suboccipital nerve (the first cervical posterior ramus).